simomosi/dynamic-forms/docs/tutorial/create_instance.md

 ## Done!

-Look at the network tab in developer console while you play with your form!
+Look at the network tab in developer console/tools while you play with your form!

 Of course you need a real api-endpoint to load your values.
 For a working example open files in the [example folder](https://github.com/simomosi/dynamic-forms/blob/main/examples) in your browser.